CANCELLED Sunday Leisure Wheeler: Our Shortest Ride

 Leader: Jamie

-Safety Reminder: Signal all turns and stops.
+Safety Reminder: A helmet is mandatory.
+Signal all turns and stops.
 If you are unable to signal, call out the turn.
 In the meantime You must practise riding with one hand, so that eventually you are able to signal.
 This is important in traffic.
 Give adequate warning to cyclists behind you by calling out "stopping" when you intend to stop.

 If you have not registered for the ride, you may NOT join the ride.